mkaito/bernstein/README.md

 A `.bernstein` file system entry is a folder which holds local data and configuration for Bernstein.
 Every entry is represented by a file or folder in this tree.
 See the tree represented below for an example of a single issue, with a single task and some messages.
 All data is serialized to YAML.
-Issue and task data and messages cryptographically signed.
-(Why and for what purpose?)
+Messages can be signed.
+When a signature is found, Bernstein will verify it, and display either a green checkmark or a red cross next to the message header.

 				.bernstein
 				├── config.yaml